dv-a96/CGI-ML-project/README.md

 Wrist_transfer_learning: This folder holds the code where we applied transfer learning to the wrist fracture dataset.

-Statistical_Analysis: This golder contain a code that perform analysis to the samples the model from the previous part didn't learn correctly.
+Statistical_Analysis: This folder contain a code that perform analysis to the samples the model from the previous part didn't learn correctly.

 To run the project please download/clone the folder you are interested in and see the following detailes.